TDarkShadow/iheartnewvegas/main.md

   - [X] Alternative Repairing
   - [X] Mojave Arsenal

-> Note that, if you wish, you can simply install all default options.
-This however adds a lot of unnecessary files to your computer.
+> ℹ️ If you don't mind unnecessary files in your computer which will otherwise have no effect in the game, you can simply install the default options (which include patches for both of these mods).

 [**Player Combat Priority**](https://www.nexusmods.com/newvegas/mods/71699)
 Prevents the game from becoming too easy by making enemies more likely to target the player in combat rather than companions.